 During this intensive fish cooking course, you will master techniques such as skinning, filleting and boning.
 You will also learn the most appropriate methods of cooking various fish and shellfish, including grilling, frying, baking, poaching and steaming.
 We will make a range of beautiful accompanying sauces, including hollandaise, tartare, gooseberry, green salsa and a fresh chilli sauce.

 Your class will begin with a welcome of freshly baked Cookery School breakfast treats, or a snack if the class takes place in the afternoon.
 The session ends with a feast around the Cookery School table, accompanied by matched wine, tea or coffee, and dessert.
 You will leave us feeling confident about cooking fish and shellfish at home.

 “The staff are incredibly professional, yet relaxed and friendly.
 They work like a fine-tuned machine in the background, ensuring that the day runs like clockwork.
 I did not expect to learn so much in a day.
 It’s fantastic.
 I can now fillet a fish, prepare a scallop from its shell and a completely dismantle a squid!
 Note – don’t eat before you arrive – by the time you’ve eaten all you’ve cooked, you have to be rolled down Oxford Street.” – Kiersten

 - the tastiest of fish stews with a lobster bisque base

 - calamari braised in red wine

-- pollock with a black butter, parsley and caper sauce
+- pollack with a black butter, parsley and caper sauce

 - moules marinieres